Independent Contractors: Should You Form an LLC?

 What Is an LLC?

+A limited liability company (LLC) is a legal entity that combines the benefits of a corporation and a partnership.
 An LLC is a business entity used to separate your business operations from you as an individual.
 So unlike a sole proprietorship, if there is a lawsuit, only the LLC's assets are in jeopardy.
 Any claims do not attach against you personally.

 Advantages of an LLC